 South Carolina’s Law Enforcement Division is in charge of background reports and criminal histories for the state.
 They are the central repository for criminal records.
 The state uses a tool they call SLED CATCH (the Law Enforcement Division Citizens Access to Criminal Histories).
 Individuals and companies can make a request through the mail or online.
 If online, the fee is $26 and if through the mail, it is $25 per record.
 All anyone needs to search is the person's first and last names and date of birth.
 They strongly recommend having the social security number also for a better match.
 Nonprofits pay only $8 per search.
 The downloadable form is on their website along with a link to the sex offender registry which can be searched for free.
 The state does not perform fingerprint searches unless required by law.

 A background check in South Carolina will show only state-level information, not federal.
 They generally consist of basic information like name, address, gender, race, age, date of birth and physical descriptors.
 Along with the personal details, the report will list all arrests, warrants, incarcerations, convictions (both felony and misdemeanors) and any probation or parole sentencing.

-The most popular reason for a SC background check is for employment.
+The most popular reason to do a South Carolina background check is to obtain a report for employment.
 Many types of businesses are required to screen applicants using a background check before hiring.
 Other reasons they are used are for insurance, adoption, foster care, international travel, credit, and financing, licensing, certification and security clearances.

 There are also public background checks that individuals can use to find out information about someone for the purpose of dating, vetting a roommate or business partner, finding out who owns a specific property, or checking out your own records online.
-These types of informal background check reports will show:
+These types of informal background reports will show:

 Marriages and Divorces

 Auto, Vessel, Aircraft Ownership